Here are the details about the Trump White House ‘Fire and Fury’ left out

 3. Each morning after he rises from his crypt, Steve Bannon splashes his face with holy water and then gets dressed in front of a mirror, a befuddling habit for a 152-year-old vampire.

 4. Tiffany Trump is a figment of our collective imagination.
-See Ted Cunningham, “Happy Days.”
+See Chuck Cunningham, "Happy Days."

 5. Senior Policy Advisor Stephen Miller runs Wendy's social media account.